Dwarves

 2. Accuracy comes first: After narrowing your options, choose the models with the best accuracy.
 Accuracy should be your top priority because it’s easier to work on other factors like speed or reliability once you’ve nailed down a model that delivers the right results.

-The Role of Benchmarks
+The role of benchmarks

 Benchmarks can be a good starting point for comparing models, but they’re not the whole story.
 They can sometimes feel like a bit of a contest, with companies trying to outdo each other in specific areas like coding or reasoning.
 While helpful, they only give you a snapshot of a model’s abilities.